gryffyn/exren/README.md

-# gfn-fRen
+# exren

----

-a very very broken (currently) EXIF renamer.
+The EXif RENamer.
+Renames image files based on EXIF tags and a format string.

 Copyright 2021 gryffyn, see LICENSE for details.
 EXIF parsing library copyright [rwcarlsen](https://github.com/rwcarlsen).